Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 \subsection{Equivalence to KLR}

-In both \cite{KTWWYO} and \cite{WebGT}, the second author and collaborators show an equivalence from a block of the category of Gelfand-Tsetlin modules to the KLRW algebra.
+Both \cite{KTWWYO} and \cite{WebGT} show an equivalence from a block of the category of Gelfand-Tsetlin modules to the KLRW algebra.
 Here we will give a slightly different description of the equivalence.
-The works cited above both had to use some complex auxiliary constructions in order to construct the equivalence; while we feel strongly that these constructions have a value of their own (and are key to understanding generalizations of this construction), we wanted to give as ``down to earth'' a description of this equivalence as we could manage.
-While we are primarily interested in the case of $\mcU(\gl_n)$, almost everything in the section below is applicable to general OGZ algebras $\mcU$, so we will work in this generality for some dimension vector $\Bv=(v_1,\dots, v_n)$, with $\Omega=\{(i,j) | 1\leq j\leq v_i\}$.
+The works cited above both had to use some complex auxiliary constructions to construct the equivalence.
+Thus, we wanted to give as ``down to earth'' a description of this equivalence as we could manage.
+While we are primarily interested in the case of $\mcU(\gl_n)$, almost everything in the section below applies to general OGZ algebras $\mcU$, so we will work in this generality for some dimension vector $\Bv=(v_1,\dots, v_n)$, with $\Omega=\{(i,j) | 1\leq j\leq v_i\}$.
 In particular, we let $Z_n$ denote the symmetric polynomials in the variables $\la_{n,1},\dots, \la_{n,v_n}$.

 Throughout this section, we fix $\chi$, an integral element of $\MaxSpec(Z_n)$.
 Consider $\gamma,\gamma'\in \MaxSpec(\Gamma)_{\Z,\chi}$ with $\mathbf{a}$ and $\mathbf{a}'$ the dominant lifts of these weights, with for some $(i,j)\in \Omega$.
 By the assumption of dominance, $a_{i m}=a'_{im}\leq a_{i j}$ if $m<j$, and $a_{i m}=a'_{im}\geq a'_{i j}$ if $m>j$.